snrogers/mermaider.nvim/README.md

 ### Commands

 - `:MermaiderRender` - Render the current mermaid diagram
-- `:MermaiderPreview` - Preview the rendered diagram in a split window
+- `:MermaiderPreview` - Preview the rendered diagram (inline or in split window based on configuration)
+- `:MermaiderToggle` - Toggle between code view and diagram view when using inline rendering

+### Keybindings

+The plugin provides one default keybinding:

+- `<leader>mt` - Toggle between code and diagram view (same as `:MermaiderToggle`)

 ## License